Historic Preservation Non-Capital Grant Program

 Ineligible projects

-- Building acquisition, major construction or full rehabilitation projects (these are covered under the Historic Preservation Capital Grant Program)
+- Building acquisition, major construction, or full rehabilitation projects (these are covered under the Historic Preservation Capital Grant Program)

-- Projects that focus mainly on fundraising, social or promotional events, or general administrative costs are not eligible unless they clearly benefit a specific historic resource
+- Projects that focus mainly on fundraising, social or promotional events, or general administrative costs are not eligible

 - Work begun prior to grant approval